bitsteller/witica/doc/client/witica.md

 * `mainView`: the main view that should be used to load the item specified in the URL,
 * `defaultItemId`: the id of the item that should be loaded if no other item was specified in the URL (e.g. the home page),
-* `prefix`: an optional prefix to the WebTarget used to fetch items (for example “webtarget/“ if path in publishing section in .target file was set to “/webtarget/“)
+* `prefix`: an optional prefix to the WebTarget used to fetch items relative to the location of index.thml, usually the name of the target (for example “web“ if the target file was `web.target`)

 **Example:**